 - Call the stored procedure “GetEmployee”

-- Call the stored procedure with parameter “GetEmployeeByDepartment”
+- Call the stored procedure with the parameter “GetEmployeeByDepartment”

 Supported Data Sources

 This on-premises data gateway supports the below data sources

 - Oracle Database

 - SharePoint Server

 - For one server/machine, only one gateway is sufficient

 - Make sure the system is up and running when connecting data from the cloud

 - There are no inbound connections on this pattern.
 Gateway uses outbound connections